PK9811-hub/protipa_exams_dataset/README.md

 The benchmark can be used for the evaluation of LLMs on complex, multi-subject, multi-format questions in the Greek language.
 Additionally, it may be useful as a high-quality resource for quantitative educational research.

+## 🔍 Note

+For the purposes of the double-blind review process, the direct link to the Hugging Face repository has been temporarily withheld.

+To facilitate the review and allow inspection of the dataset's structure, formatting, and metadata, we have included a version of the dataset directly in this repository: **`protipa_exams_public.xlsx`**.

+*Please note: This public file purposefully excludes the 2019 exam data, which was utilized as a private holdout set to prevent data contamination, as detailed in our manuscript.*

 ## Dataset Creation

 The source material was extracted from the official portal of the **Governing Body of Model and Experimental Schools** ([https://depps.minedu.gov.gr/](https://depps.minedu.gov.gr/)).
 It was then converted into the current format via specialized processing pipelines by the authors.